Christine Todd Whitman: Early career

-During the Nixon administration, Whitman worked for the Office of Economic Opportunity under Donald Rumsfeld.
-She conducted a national outreach tour for the Republican National Committee, was deputy director of the New York State Office in Washington, and worked on aging issues for the Nixon campaign and administration.
-Her husband, John Whitman, had a job with Citicorp that required the family to move to England for three years.
-When the family returned to the United States, Christine stayed home with the couple's two children, although she did remain active in Somerset County Republican politics.
+Christine Todd married John Whitman in 1974.
+Christine Todd Whitman worked for the Office of Economic Opportunity and the Republican National Committee.

-Whitman was appointed to the board of trustees of Somerset County College (later renamed Raritan Valley Community College).
-Elected to two terms on the Somerset County Board of County Commissioners, she served as deputy director and director of the board.
-Among her accomplishments was the construction of a new county courthouse.
-From 1988 to 1990, she served as president of the New Jersey Board of Public Utilities under governor Thomas Kean.
+Whitman served on the board of trustees of Somerset County College (later renamed Raritan Valley Community College).
+Elected to two terms on the Somerset County Board of Chosen Freeholders, she served for five-and-one-half years beginning in 1983.
+From 1988 to 1990, during the tenure of Gov. Thomas Kean, she served as president of the New Jersey Board of Public Utilities.

-In 1990, Whitman ran for the U.S. Senate against incumbent Bill Bradley, losing a close election.
-She was considered an underdog against the popular Bradley.
-During her campaign, Whitman criticized the income tax hike proposed by then governor James Florio.
-Bradley did not take a stance on the issue.
+In 1990, Whitman ran for the U.S. Senate against Democratic incumbent Bill Bradley, losing a close election.
+She was considered an underdog against the popular Bradley, but performed better than expected despite being outspent 12-to-one.
+Her performance endeared her to the party base and made her the leading public advocate of the anti-tax cause.

+Whitman continued to build her profile by founding a political action committee, the Committee for an Affordable New Jersey, through which she campaigned for Republican candidates in the 1991 midterm elections.
+Whitman took on a full campaign speaking schedule through October 1992.

 In 1993, Whitman helped to found the Committee for Responsible Government, an advocacy group espousing moderate positions in the Republican Party.
-In 1997, the CRG softened its pro-choice position, and renamed itself as the Republican Leadership Council.
+In 1997, the group renamed itself the Republican Leadership Council.